D'Alessio joined Jimmy Patsos' staff at Siena on May 1, 2013.

 After leaving Bowie, D'Alessio worked as head coach for the UCC Blue Demons, a professional team in Cork, Ireland.
 He led the Blue Demons to a 16-8 final record (.667) in 2009-10, and a berth in the national league championship playoffs.

 D'Alessio was the head coach at CCBC-Catonsville from 1993-1999, turning around a program that posted 14 consecutive losing seasons prior to his arrival.
 By his third season in 1995-96, the Cardinals were 28-7, beginning a string of four straight 20-win seasons.
 The 95-96 season ended with a trip to the JUCO Elite Eight following a Region XX Championship.
 D'Alessio's record during his tenure at CCBC-Catonsville was 124-52 (.700).

 D'Alessio led both Bowie State (2005) and CCBC-Catonsville (1999) to No. 1 national rankings during his tenure.

 D'Alessio is one of many coaches who learned under Jack Bruen at The Catholic University of America.
 D'Alessio was a two-time all-conference player for the Cardinals while scoring 936 points.
 After a short stint as the junior varsity coach at Good Counsel HS following his playing days, he returned to his alma mater to spend six seasons as an assistant, serving under both Bruen (1986-1989) and Bob Valvano (1989-1992).
 His players at Catholic included current Siena coach Jimmy Patsos.

 D'Alessio graduated from Catholic with a bachelor's degree in accounting in 1983.
-He and his wife Jacqui have three children: Jacob, Elena, and Alex.
+He has three children: Jacob, Elena, and Alex.